johnstontrav/klairejohnston-cms/src/pages/index.md

 intro:
   blurbs:
     - image: /img/ideas-skin.jpeg
-      text: >
+      text: >-

-        Through the lens of the everyday, Klaire exposes universal truths.
-Her debut verse novel 'Ideas too big for our skin' tells the story of one girl's search for the truest version of herself.
-Artful and confronting, this work feels both fresh and ultimately familiar.
+        Klaire's debut verse novel 'Ideas too big for our skin' tells the story of one girl's search for the truest version of herself.
+Artful and confronting, Klaire uses the familiarity of the 'everyday' to expose some deeper, universal truths.
     - image: /img/paperfactory.jpg
       text: >